 June 9th, 1998, President Clinton signed reauthorization of ISTEA, the largest public works legislation in U.S. history.
-The reauthorization bill was named the Transportation Equity Act for the 21st Century (TEA-21).
+The reauthorization bill has been named the Transportation Equity Act for the 21st Century (TEA-21).
 TEA-21 continued and expanded the work begun with ISTEA.
+We are currently working under the third highway bill entitled SAFETEA-LU.